 The actuating portion of the panic hardware – the touchpad or crossbar – must measure at least one-half the width of the door, for example, an 18-inch touchpad for a 3-foot-wide door.
 This seems pretty clear, but another interpretation of the code language has emerged…the interpretation that the actuating portion must extend across the mid-point of the door.
 Since the actuating portion typically begins a few inches from the lock edge of the door, this interpretation would result in an 18-inch touchpad being code-compliant on a door that is more than 3 feet wide.

 Without a prescriptive “starting point” in the model codes – a minimum dimension from the lock edge of the door where the actuating portion must begin, the alternative interpretation is inconsistent.
-The more prevalent interpretation is for the actuating portion to measure at least one half of the door width, and the 2018 edition of NFPA 101 is expected to include a change that will help to clarify the intent of this requirement.
+The more prevalent interpretation is for the actuating portion to measure at least one half of the door width, and the 2018 edition of NFPA 101 includes a change that will help to clarify the intent of this requirement.

-Currently, NFPA 101 states: “It shall consist of a cross bar or a push pad, the actuating portion of which extends across not less than one-half of the width of the door leaf.”
+Prior to the 2018 edition, NFPA 101 stated: “It shall consist of a cross bar or a push pad, the actuating portion of which extends across not less than one-half of the width of the door leaf.”

-The proposed language for the 2018 edition is: “It shall consist of a cross bar or a push pad, with the length of the actuating portion of the cross bar or push pad not less than one-half of the width of the door leaf.”
+Beginning with the 2018 edition, NFPA 101 states: “It shall consist of a cross bar or a push pad, with the length of the actuating portion of the cross bar or push pad not less than one-half of the width of the door leaf.”